Information For Students Taking The GED From Ohio

 - While making your schedule, you must have a fair idea about the test centers available in Ohio.
 You will have test centers allocated on the basis of countries.
 Follow the link: http://www.ode.state.oh.us/GD/Templates/Pages/ODE/ODEDetail.aspx?page=3&TopicRelationID=684&ContentID=7324&Content=120016 for test centers in Ohio.

 - You must not be connected with any school curriculum or related programs.
-This should is strictly followed as your application will not be acknowledged otherwise.
+This should be strictly followed as your application will not be acknowledged otherwise.

 - The minimum age requirement is 16 years.